 the Permaculture Exchange List Service or contact NYPE directly: permaculturexchange@gmail.com

-PERMACULTURE EXCHANGE: The Tillson Arts & Ecology Center demonstrates permaculture principles on less than half an acre.
-A suburban model for food, medicine, craft material, wildlife habitat and water management with cultural underpinnings.
+PERMACULTURE EXCHANGE: (in progress) The Tillson Arts & Ecology Center demonstrates permaculture principles on less than half an acre.
+A suburban model for food, medicine, craft material, wildlife habitat and water management with cultural underpinnings in visual art, media and music.
 Birds, bees and butterflies benefit from the plantings while the function and economy of the 100 year-old house is gradually being improved.
-Individual and group education are offered periodically or by agreement.
+Individual and group education sessions are offered periodically or by private agreement.

 Rondout Valley Permaculture meetup.
 Come to meetings to learn skills and techniques, see models and talk with others who are interested in permaculture.
-Organized by Claudia Joseph.
+Organized by Claudia Joseph and led by community members.
 Meetups are held the second Tuesday of each month at 7pm and on other days, as well.
 Visit the meetup site for details.

 Join the Rondout Valley Permaculture facebook group.